 Schedule 4 of the Dog Control Act 1996 lists four breeds of dogs and one type of dog which Territorial Authorities are required to classify as "menacing".
-The four breeds of dogs listed in the Act are the Brazilian Fila, Dogo Argentino, the Japanese Tosa and the Perro de Presa Canario, a recent addition to the list.
-So far as is known there are none of these dogs in the district.
+The four breeds of dogs listed in the Act are the Brazilian Fila, Dogo Argentino, the Japanese Tosa and the Perro de Presa Canario.
+In addition to the list the American Pitbull Terrier, type is specified in part 2 of schedule 4.

-The type of dog listed in the Act is the American Pitbull Terrier.
 All dogs of that type and cross breeds of that type that are known to Animal Control staff have been classified as "menacing".

-It is the belief of Animal Control practitioners in Council that a problem with American Pit Bull Terriers and their crosses exits.
-This council is exercising the option provided in section 33E(i)(b) of the Dog Control Act 1996 and ensure all dogs classified as menacing are desexed.
+It is the belief of Animal Control practitioners in Council that a problem with American Pit Bull Terriers and their crosses exists.
+Rotorua Lakes Council is exercising and has done so since 2012 the option provided in section 33E(i)(b) of the Dog Control Act 1996 and ensure all dogs classified as menacing are desexed.
 Council further supported the option by introducing a bylaw to that effect.
 Council have adopted a zero tolerance policy on all dogs classified as dangerous or menacing.
 Failure to comply with any effect of a classification is dealt with by way of an Infringement Notice or a District Court Prosecution.